MathematicusLucian/Genome-Browser-API/README.md

 ## Overview

-The Genome Browser API is a **FastAPI**-based (Python) server application (with **Uvicorn**), and which provides endpoints for managing and querying genome (gene variant) data (patient data is combined with SNP pairs data to show health risks.)
+The Genome Browser scans/analyses DNA files from popular family tree providers (23andMe, Ancestry.com, etc.), comparing the genome of the user with published literature on health risks/conditions that their gene variants are correlated to.
 SNP data is sourced from several sources, i.e. SNPedia, Ensembl, and GProfiler.

+For security reasons, the user's patient data is not shared to the server, but remains on their machine (in the web browser **IndexedDB**.)

+- This repo is the Genome Browser API/Orchestrator is a **FastAPI**-based (Python) server application (with **Uvicorn**), and which provides endpoints for managing and querying genome (gene variant) data (patient data is combined with SNP pairs data to show health risks.)
+SNP data is sourced from several sources, i.e. SNPedia, Ensembl, and GProfiler.

-(The UI for this project is here: [Genome Browser UI](https://github.com/MathematicusLucian/Genome-Browser-UI))
+- (The UI for **React**-based (TypeScript) UI client application (with **NextJs**), and which queries the Genome Browser API is here: [Genome Browser UI](https://github.com/MathematicusLucian/Genome-Browser-UI))

 ![Swagger](./assets/endpoints_swagger.png)